Health Modules

 Alert |

 By default, this module sends a warning after 1 hour and a critical alert after 24 hours.
-If this module indicates failure on the management center or on any devices, verify that the management center can reach the devices. |
+If this module indicates failure on the Firewall Management Center or on any devices, verify that the Firewall Management Center can reach the devices. |

 ||